Trump Just Disbanded His Contested Election Integrity Commission

 Most recently, the commission was sued by one of its own members, Maine Secretary of State Matthew Dunlap, a Democrat, who claimed he was blocked from getting information about the group's activities.
 In the lawsuit, Dunlap's lawyers said that the commission's "superficial bipartisanship has been a facade."

-A judge on Dec.
-22 had ordered the commission to provide Dunlap with some of the materials he had requested.
+"I wondered if they might not go in this direction simply because of the court order and everything seemed to be working in a pretty dysfunctional way from the beginning," he said.

+Dunlap provided BuzzFeed News with a copy of an email time-stamped at 6:49 p.m. on Wednesday from the commission's designated federal officer, Andrew Kossack, notifying the commission members about the president's decision to dissolve the group.
+The White House sent out the public release around the same time.
+Kossack in the email advised the commissioner members that because there were still lawsuits pending, they should continue to preserve records concerning the commission.
+"Thank you for your service," Kossack wrote.
+The email's subject line was, "Dissolution of the Commission."

 American Oversight, a government transparency advocacy group representing Dunlap along with lawyers from the law firm Patterson Belknap Webb & Tyler, said in a statement that it would continue to fight in court for access to records about the commission's activities.

 "It’s no coincidence that the president dissolved the commission once it became clear it wouldn’t be permitted to operate in the shadows," American Oversight executive director Austin Evers said in the statement.
 "Secretary Dunlap deserves our gratitude for stepping into the breach to take on adversaries of democracy.
 We intend to continue to fight for his right to access to the commission’s secret communications.
 President Trump can dissolve the commission, but the law doesn't allow him or the commission to slink away from view and avoid accountability.“